If you text

 You don’t need a smartphone, just a text-capable mobile phone.
 Open the app you use to text.
 On many phones it’s called messages.
 In the phone number, or ‘To:’ field, type

 50409, and in the message body,

 resist.
 Send that message and you’re in.

-senior commands to message each senator, and the
+senior commands for messaging each senator individually, the

-As you use the bot more, you’ll discover more and more of what it can do.
-You can say
+As you send more messages, you’ll discover more and more of what it can do.
+Text